 EYP Sweden, Norway and Finland created a Nordic Mentoring Program led by EYP Finland.
 Through the program, active members of EYP learn how to get the most out of the EYP experience and how to use the gained skills in the future and become active citizens.

-Mentoring pairs meet approximately four times (online) and at the end of the year all participants of the program will gather for a weekend long seminar in Helsinki.
-Travel and accommodation for mentors is covered.
+Mentoring pairs meet approximately four times (online) and at the end of the year, all participants of the program will gather for a weekend-long seminar in Helsinki.
+Travel and accommodation for mentors are covered.